 Several decisions made in the 1980s had significant influence on the Downtown Parking Strategy.
 The Downtown Parking and Employment Study closely analyzed the on and off-street parking supply and provided recommendations to improve the use of on-street parking.
 The Core Area Policy Brief of 1982 expanded the office core area of the downtown to include areas north of 5th Avenue.
 However, the restricted parking area was not expanded in tandem with this change.
 Further changes were made in 1984 to reduce the percentage of stalls provided to the cash-in-lieu fund to be only 50 per cent of the parking requirement (allowing the remaining 50 per cent to be provided on-site).
 The restricted parking area was also reduced to allow for full on-site parking for parcels with direct access to 5th and 9th Avenues.
 The introduction of these changes had a significant impact in the development of downtown over the next 20 years.
-Areas outside of the restricted parking area had a significant advantage in that new developments could provide much more parking than sites within the restricted parking area.
+Areas outside of the restricted parking area.
 Downtown growth also caused upward pressure on parking prices in the downtown.
 This made commercial parking more attractive to developers.
 To compound the issue, several of the perimeter facilities that were built using cash-in-lieu funds from the restricted parking area were well located to serve developments that were not in the restricted parking area, offering an even higher supply of parking.
 As a result of this disconnect, most major office developments between 1985 and 2005 occurred outside of the restricted parking area.
 The increase in parking supply contributed to lower levels of transit ridership for several years.